Can Guinea Pigs Eat Tomatoes? (Poison Concerns, Benefits, Risks)

 Tomatoes are also high in water content, making up 95% of the fruit.
 It’s also a good source of insoluble fiber, which is important for digestive health.

 Tomatoes also contain various antioxidant compounds, including lycopene, which has been linked to countless health benefits.
-Antioxidants play a big role in the body, fighting off infections and disease.
+Antioxidants play a big role in the body, fighting off infections and diseases.
 Consuming foods rich in antioxidants can also lower the risk of heart disease and many forms of cancer.

 Risks of Feeding Your Guinea Pig Tomatoes